 - Hazardous Materials: Surveys and management plans will be maintained and updated for hazardous building materials (lead, asbestos, etc.) and hazardous materials used and stored in and around the School will be handled and disposed properly.
 Additionally, appropriate training for staff working with hazardous materials (i.e., pesticides, cleaning chemicals, etc.) will be provided. - Indoor Air Quality: All campuses use the highest rated MERV filters that the HVAC system can operate with, in most cases MERV13.
 A comprehensive indoor air quality program modeled on the EPA's "Tools for Schools" program will be implemented and maintained.
 This will include activities described in the Safety Checklists. - Maintenance/Inspection of School Buildings: Inspections will be performed to ensure that daily operations do not compromise facility safety and health.
 This will include maintaining safe access / egress paths (both routine and emergency), access to emergency equipment, eliminating obstructions to airflow, etc. - Visitors/Campus Access Policies: Rocketship schools adhere to established visitor and volunteer policies, requiring that all visitors must sign in.
-These policies are shared with schools via the company's online file storage site. - Arrival/Dismissal: In addition, Rocketship maintains a school map established by school staff at each school indicating safe entrance and exit areas for pupils, parents and school employees on its file storage site and in the parent handbook.
+These policies are shared with schools via the company's online file storage site. - Safe Ingress/Egress: Rocketship maintains a school map established by school staff at each school indicating safe entrance and exit areas for pupils, parents and school employees on its file storage site and in the parent handbook.
+These maps also highlight safe pathways for the flow of pedestrians and cars during school arrival and dismissal.
+Additionally, all schools maintain an evacuation map with ingress and egress routes in the event an evacuation is required, which are included in the appendix.
+The Principal and Business Operations Manager will develop procedures to ensure that all students, families and staff can enter and exit the school in a safe and orderly manner.
+These procedures will be detailed in the annual family handbook.